 To manage your pain it is advised that you regularly take simple pain relief, which can be bought over the counter from a pharmacist.
 If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication, please seek advice from your doctor or a pharmacist.

 What should I do in the first 72 hours after the injury?

 The most important initial treatment is aimed at controlling the pain and swelling by following the principles of RICE:

 Complete rest is not advisable but it is important that you prevent putting the knee under strain in the very early stages of healing.
 If necessary you will be given crutches to help you take some weight off the injured knee.

 I – Ice

-There are many different ways in which ice can be applied.
-Whatever method you choose, it is important that you wrap the ice in a damp towel to prevent burning the skin.
-Ice should be applied for 20 to 30 minutes every two hours.
+There are many different ways in which ice can be applied however it is believed crushed ice, in the form of frozen peas for example, is the most effective.
+Whichever method you choose it is important that you wrap the ice in a damp towel, in order to prevent it from ‘burning’ the skin.

 Only use an ice pack on areas that have normal skin sensation i.e. where you can feel hot and cold.